-I was driving on the highway feeling a little bit better than yesterday when about 3 kilometers from my supposed destination I decided to pulled off at the side of the road next to a gas station.
+I was driving on the highway feeling a little bit better than yesterday when about 3 kilometres from my supposed destination I decided to pull off at the side of the road next to a gas station.

-I knew I was not dress up to dine (I’m about to take my daily walk, remember?) but I thought, brasserie/middle of the week/side of the road, how off-key I could be?
+I knew I was not dressed up to dine (I’m about to take my daily walk, remember?) but I thought, brasserie/middle of the week/side of the road, how off-key I could be?

 The nearer I came to the place the more I realized how wrong I was!
 For reasons known only to them, I found myself amidst Louboutins, branded clothes and signature/statement bags and blings.